Charleston, WV to Buffalo, NY Movers (NEW 2026 Costs)

 - Buffalo is considered to be safer than Charleston with a safety index of 53.55 vs Charleston's 46.06.

-- Air quality in Buffalo is moderate, and in Charleston it's good.
+- Air quality in Buffalo is Moderate, and in Charleston it's Good.

 - Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.

 - State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
 A NYDOT license ensures your mover is in compliance with the state's safety, insurance, and operational regulations.
-Ensure the company you choose is licensed to handle your move.
+Always verify licensing details before committing to a mover.

-- State regulator: You can verify a New York moving company's license by visiting the state's public utilities commission.
+- State regulator: You can verify a New York moving license and its status through the state's public utilities commission.

 - Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Buffalo Start the process here.
+You can choose your official move date to make sure everything gets forwarded properly to Buffalo.
+Start the process here.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
 They're responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Where to live in Buffalo